tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ## Class Talents

-### About Heritage Talents

 Sorcerers possess innate talent for magic that is impulsive and chaotic where wizardry is measured and studied.
-Most sorcerers have strong magical links to one of the sorcerous relationships.
+Most sorcerers have strong magical links to one of the sorcerous relationships by taking a Heritage talent.

 ### Animated Shadow